ekabaeu/Medical-Chatbot-with-AI/README.md

 3. Relevant ICD-11 entries are retrieved and formatted as context.
 4. This context is injected into the system prompt for the analysis stage.
 5. The AI model uses this additional medical information to provide more accurate analysis and recommendations.
+6. For lab results, the same process is applied to identified medical parameters.

 ### Configuration

 The ICD-11 integration uses OAuth 2.0 client credentials for authentication with the WHO API.
 The default credentials are provided in the application, but you can override them by setting the `ICD11_CLIENT_ID` and `ICD11_CLIENT_SECRET` environment variables.

+## PDF Processing

+The application includes advanced PDF processing capabilities for laboratory results:

+### Text Extraction Methods

+1. **pdfplumber**: Primary method for high-quality text extraction from digital PDFs
+2. **PyPDF2**: Fallback method for compatibility with different PDF formats
+3. **OCR (pytesseract)**: Final fallback for scanned documents or images in PDFs

+### Text Processing

+1. **Cleaning**: Removal of irrelevant headers, footers, and boilerplate text
+2. **Value Extraction**: Pattern matching to identify laboratory values and units
+3. **Context Analysis**: ICD-11 lookup for medical terms in the extracted text

+### AI Analysis

+1. **Summarization**: Generation of human-readable summaries of laboratory results
+2. **Medical Context**: Integration of ICD-11 information for enhanced understanding
+3. **Recommendations**: Suggestions for follow-up actions based on abnormal values

 ## Project Structure